ynojima/guideline/source_en/ArchitectureInDetail/Utilities/StringProcessing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | There are very few operations in string standard API of Java which specialise in Japanese language.
-| A process must be devised independently for conversion of full width katakana / half width katakana and determination of a string consisting of only half width katakana.
+| A process must be devised independently for conversion of full width katakana / half width katakana and
-|
+| determination of a string consisting of only half width katakana.

 | Also, note that although in Java, all the strings are represented in Unicode
 | the special characters like 𠮷 are represented in unicode by char type 2 (32 bits) which is referred to as surrogate pair.
-| Even while handling these characters, an implementation which takes into account various types of characters is necessary to prevent occurrence of unexpected behavior.
+| Even while handling these characters, an implementation which takes into account various types of characters are necessary to prevent occurrence of unexpected behavior.

 | The guideline assumes a case wherein Japanese language is processed, and
 | includes a typical string operation example and offering a Japanese language operation API by a common library.